 Multiplayer – Couch Co-Op and Online Co-Op

 Minecraft Dungeons supports both couch and online co-op play.
 Up to four players can team up quite easily to make a run through the game together.
-Unlike other crawlers, players cannot drop or trade items to other players.
+Unlike other crawlers, players cannot drop or trade items with other players.
 Each player can buff/heal another based on the artifacts that they are using.
 Co-op set up is a breeze, whether we were in the camp or in the middle of a map.
-While Dungeons is available for PlayStation 4, Xbox One, Nintendo Switch and Windows, cross-platform play is not yet available.
-Mojang Studies says that cross platform play is coming soon though.
+While Dungeons is available for PlayStation 4, Xbox One, Nintendo Switch, and Windows, cross-platform play is not yet available.
+Mojang Studios says that cross-platform play is coming soon though.

 Bottom Line : Minecraft Dungeons is a win!

 This is, hands down, a great game-although a bit short.
 Currently, at about 9-10 hours deep into Dungeons, I have already reached the Arch-Illager.
 As I mentioned earlier, there are two other difficulties and many more items that I have yet to uncover.
 The good news: the replayability is there, and I have no doubt that we will continue to enjoy Minecraft Dungeons.
 Its a great, easy-to-pickup action/adventure game, that requires little thought, and provides hours of fun–even before the DLC hits.
 With its simplistic controls and no need to think about character development, along with the ease of grouping up in co-op mode, it’s a definite must have.

 Minecraft Dungeons is available for purchase for $19.99, or on Xbox Game Pass Ultimate.
 There is also a $29.99 “hero” edition, which includes chicken pets, the upcoming DLCs, a hero cape, and skins.